All Episodes

 I think you need to add that to your website or something.

-But the the guy that called a couple of callers ago, he made the comment that that was the turning point for the war back home.
+But the guy that called a couple of callers ago, he made the comment that that was the turning point for the war back home.

 You know what I mean by fifth column, right?

-And uh and clearly that's pretty close.
+And clearly, that's pretty close.

-That's that's pretty close.
+That's pretty close.

-That's that's good enough for real.
+That's good enough for real.

-They'll understand it basically subversives.
+They'll understand it.

 Exactly.

-The subversive.
+The subversives.

-And and those two things, you have to have a strategy as a president to win the battle against those contingents.
+And those two things, you have to have a strategy as a president to win the battle against those contingents.

-Um yeah, I he might have meant that.
+Yeah, he might have meant that.

 They said, thanks for doing this.

-He fired me up.
+You fired me up.

 I'm starting to start donate to the Republican Party.

-It did with the rally of the base, is what I heard a lot of people say, and I thought that's what what he meant, because that has to happen too.
+It did with the rally of the base, is what I heard a lot of people say.

 Be right back.

-And we're back, and we've got another exciting hour of big time professional broadcasting to occur right before your very eyes and ears.
+And we're back, and we've got another exciting hour of big-time professional broadcasting to occur right before your very eyes and ears.

 It turns out that snap judgments are better at determining other people's character than a whole lot of intense study, particularly politicians.